cgcardona/tellurstori_homepage/TOKENOMICS.md

 TUS does **not** include:

-- Burn-driven scarcity narratives (though 10% of fees are burned for long-term deflation)
+- Burn-driven scarcity narratives (all fees reward participants, not burned)
 - Guaranteed returns or fixed yields
 - Misleading "APY" marketing (staking rewards fluctuate with usage)
 - Price targets or appreciation promises